maxirus/azure-content/articles/virtual-machines/virtual-machines-linux-create-upload-centos.md

 **CentOS installation notes**

 - The VHDX format is not supported in Azure, only **fixed VHD**.
 You can convert the disk to VHD format using Hyper-V Manager or the convert-vhd cmdlet.
+For VirtualBox this means selecting **Fixed size** as opposed to the default dynamically allocated when creating the disk.

 - When installing the Linux system it is recommended that you use standard partitions rather than LVM (often the default for many installations).
 This will avoid LVM name conflicts with cloned VMs, particularly if an OS disk ever needs to be attached to another VM for troubleshooting.
 LVM or [RAID](virtual-machines-linux-configure-raid.md) may be used on data disks if preferred.